 R1001.3 Seismic reinforcing.
-Masonry or concrete chimneys in Seismic Design Category $D_0$ , $D_1$ or $D_2$ shall be reinforced.
-Reinforcing shall conform to the requirements set forth in Table R1001.1 and Section R609, Grouted Masonry.
+Masonry or concrete chimneys in Seismic Design Category D_0 , D_1 or D_2 shall be reinforced.
+Reinforcing shall conform to the requirements set forth in Table R1001.1 and Section R606.

 R1001.3.1 Vertical reinforcing.
-For chimneys up to 40 inches (1016 mm) wide, four No. 4 continuous vertical bars shall be placed between wythes of solid masonry or within the cells of hollow unit masonry and grouted in accordance with Section R609.
+For chimneys up to 40 inches (1016 mm) wide, four No. 4 continuous vertical bars shall be placed between wythes of solid masonry or within the cells of hollow unit masonry and grouted in accordance with Section R606.
 Grout shall be prevented from bonding with the flue liner so that the flue liner is free to move with thermal expansion.
 For chimneys more than 40 inches (1016 mm) wide, two additional No. 4 vertical bars shall be provided for each additional flue incorporated into the chimney or for each additional 40 inches (1016 mm) in width or fraction thereof.

 R1001.3.2 Horizontal reinforcing.
-Vertical reinforcement shall be placed within 1/4-inch (6 mm) ties, or other reinforcing of equivalent net cross-sectional area, placed in the bed joints according to Section R607 at a minimum of every 18 inches (457 mm) of vertical height.
+Vertical reinforcement shall be placed within $^{1}/{4}$ -inch (6.4 mm) ties, or other reinforcing of equivalent net cross-sectional area, placed in the bed joints in accordance with Section R606 at not less than every 18 inches (457 mm) of vertical height.
 Two such ties shall be installed at each bend in the vertical bars.

 R1001.4 Seismic anchorage.
-Masonry or concrete chimneys in Seismic Design Category $D_0$ , $D_1$ or $D_2$ shall be anchored at each floor, ceiling or roof line more than 6 feet (1829 mm) above grade, except where constructed completely within the exterior walls.
+Masonry or concrete chimneys in Seismic Design Category D_0 , D_1 or D_2 shall be anchored at each floor, ceiling or roof line more than 6 feet (1829 mm) above grade, except where constructed completely within the exterior walls.
 Anchorage shall conform to the requirements of Section R1001.4.1.

 R1001.4.1 Anchorage.
-Two ${}^{3}{\!}{16}$ -inch by 1-inch (5 mm by 25 mm) straps shall be embedded a minimum of 12 inches (305 mm) into the chimney.
+Two $^{3}/{16}$ -inch by 1-inch (5 mm by 25 mm) straps shall be embedded not less than 12 inches (305 mm) into the chimney.
 Straps shall be hooked around the outer bars and extend 6 inches (152 mm) beyond the bend.
-Each strap shall be fastened to a minimum of four floor ceiling or floor joists or rafters with two 1/2-inch (13 mm) bolts.
+Each strap shall be fastened to not less than four floor ceiling or floor joists or rafters with two $\frac{1}{2}$ -inch (12.7 mm) bolts.